apboobalan/the_little_alchemist/lib/the_little_alchemist/the_little_alchemist_book/eaaa_logic.md

-We have already seen some logic performed in the form of pattern matching using parameters passed to functions.
-Performing some operation based on pattern matching in function heads.
+We have already seen some logic performed, in the form of pattern matching using parameters passed to functions.
-We can perform logics using case, cond and guard clauses.
-We will write list_sum function using these mechanisms.
+We can perform logics using `case`, `cond` and guard clauses.
+We will write `list_sum` function following these mechanisms.
 ```elixir
 def list_sum(list, acc) do
     case list do